Workshops by Sherezzah Bint al-Waha

 About 1.5-2 hours.

-- Folkloric-ish dance: "Ish Allamak"
+- Folklore fusion: "Ish Allamak"

 -

-does include elements of
+include elements of several different

-other folk styles, including debke and khaleegy.
+folk styles, including debke and khaleegy.

-The choreography was designed as a troupe dance, and so there are
+The choreography was designed as a troupe dance, and so there are also

-some considerations about group interactions.
+some interesting considerations about group interactions.

 is rather unusual and interesting.